miachm/Pacman/README.md

 # Pacman
 This is a remake of the classic Pacman in C++.
 It was developed in the summer of 2014 as proof of concept.

+# Screenshots

 Starting the game:

 ![Game](http://i.imgur.com/Qa5ttf7.png)

-Modo rammpage!
-Take that ghosty
+Rampage mode!
+Now it's my turn

 ![Rampage mode](http://i.imgur.com/JdzGIas.png)

-3 ghosts eaten, one more for aze!
+3 ghosts done, one more for aze!

 ![Ghosts eaten](http://i.imgur.com/N7qP1Oz.png)